-An online course needs to give someone a transformation.
+Have you ever heard of the butterfly effect?
+It’s the idea that an online course needs to give someone a transformation.
 Meaning that the course takes them from where they’re at now (point a) to where they want to be (point b).

 So, where will someone be at the end of your online course?
 How will they feel?

 This is key because a good course doesn’t need to have massive amounts of information.
 It just needs to cover the essential content that helps your audience achieve a specific result.

 An online course also needs to sell.
 Here’s 3 ways to know whether it will sell: